 Our unwavering aim is to provide practical recommendations that match with the operational reality of the working environment.
 We always take into account access, safety, and economic considerations.

-Noise levels in the workplace come under the Noise at Work Regulations 2005 which came into force in 2006 for most industries and, in 2008 for the music and entertainment sectors.
+The Noise at Work Regulations 2005 manage noise levels in the workplace.
+The regulations came into force in 2006 for most industries and 2008 for the music and entertainment sectors.

-The emphasis of the Noise at Work regulations is on reducing noise levels and only using hearing protection as a last resort.
-This may require:
+The emphasis of the noise assessment for Noise at Work regulations is on reducing noise levels, with hearing protection being a last resort.

 Noise levels can bereduced through machinery modifications, working pattern changes, building structure modifications, or other advised technical changes.

 Noise at work regulations for the music and entertainment sectors means license holders and operators of live music venues, nightclubs, and even relatively small bars, may have an obligation to carry out a Noise at Work assessment.